Protecting coastal communities from climate-related income loss

 Scalability and Next Steps

-The pilot is a step in a broader strategy to scale resilience finance.
+The pilot is the first step in a broader strategy to scale resilience finance.
 In the Philippines, the government has committed national budget funding and envisions scaling the coverage to all registered fishers nationwide.
 Because the product is government-funded, commercially credible, and donor-de-risked, it provides a practical template that other countries can adopt.